 With head offices in Hessle and Wetherby, Linden Homes East and West Yorkshire regions see the event as further raising the profile of the area.

-The race will pass through two major centres where Linden are currently building a number of developments; Pocklington (Wilberforce Manor and The Balk) and Harrogate (Sussex Court and Kent Drive).
+The race will pass through two major centre where Linden are currently building a number of developments; Pocklington (Wilberforce Manor and The Balk) and Harrogate (Sussex Court and Kent Drive).

 The house builder says the Tour de Yorkshire will not only attract some of the world’s best cyclists, but tens of thousands of visitors and spectators to the area – and result in a potential boost for business for the area.